HoLuLuLu/Deep-Visualization-Toolbox-Container/README.md

 sudo apt-get install nano  # Terminal-based easy-to-use editor without mouse control, basic and efficient sudo apt-get install vim   # Terminal-based editor with big functionality but hard for beginner
 ```
 For more information about user settings see section "Configure User Settings" below.

+To use your own network create an settings_modelname.py in model_settings directory and set this file up for your model (see section "Configure Model Settings").

 ### Configure User Settings
 The user specific settings are saved in the settings_user.py file in the root folder of the toolbox.